AbdullahAdeebx/whisper/README.md

 ## Author

 **Abdullah Adeeb**
 Website: [AbdullahAdeeb.xyz](https://AbdullahAdeeb.xyz)

 ## Description

-Whisper is a command-line tool that allows you to transcribe audio and video files using OpenAI's Whisper model hosted on Groq's platform.
-The tool supports various audio and video formats and can generate transcripts in multiple formats including plain text, SRT, VTT, and TSV.
+Whisper is a lightweight CLI tool that transcribes audio and video files using OpenAI's Whisper model hosted on Groq's ultra-fast inference platform.
+It supports a wide range of media formats and can generate transcripts in multiple file types such as plain text, SRT, VTT, and TSV.

 ## Features

-- Transcribe audio and video files using Whisper Large v3 Turbo model
+* Transcribe audio and video files using the Whisper Large v3 Turbo model
-- Automatic conversion of video to audio
+* Automatic extraction of audio from video files
-- Support for various audio formats (MP3, WAV, M4A, WEBM, OGG, FLAC)
+* Support for popular audio formats: MP3, WAV, M4A, WEBM, OGG, FLAC
-- Support for various video formats (MP4, AVI, MOV, MKV, WEBM, FLV, WMV, MPEG)
+* Support for common video formats: MP4, AVI, MOV, MKV, WEBM, FLV, WMV, MPEG
-- Generate transcripts in multiple formats (TXT, JSON, SRT, VTT, TSV)
+* Output transcripts in TXT, JSON, SRT, VTT, and TSV
-- Automatically copy transcript to clipboard
+* Optionally copy transcript to clipboard
-- Customizable output directory
+* Custom output directory support
-- Support for both transcription and translation tasks
+* Transcription and translation tasks supported

 ## Installation

 ### Prerequisites

-- Groq API key
+* Groq API key

-### Install using binaries
+### Install using prebuilt binaries

 #### Linux